CONSTITUTION AND BYLAWS OF

 The annual business meeting shall be the governing body of the Council, and it shall establish laws and policies.
 Between meetings, an Executive Board as hereinafter provided shall be the governing body of the Council.

 A quorum for the transaction of business by the annual meeting shall consist of voting delegates representing not less than one-quarter of all members, as defined in Article III, properly seated.

 Each member, as defined in Article III, shall have one official representative designated to vote at the annual business meeting of the Council.

 Article VI — Officers and Elections

 Officers of the Council shall consist of two Co-Chairs, a Secretary, a Treasurer, and thirteen Executive Board members, and shall constitute the Executive Board of the Council.
 The President and Secretary-Treasurer of the International Labor communications Association, AFL-CIO/CLC, shall be ex officio members of the Executive Board.
 No local union, regional body of an international union, or international union shall have more than one Council officer representing it with one exception.
 Whenever possible one of the officers will be a designer; this officer only may be the second of two officers from a local, regional, or international labor organization.
-At least three-quarters of the executive board must be representatives of AFL-CIO or Change to Win affiliates.
+A majority of the executive board must be representatives of AFL-CIO or Change to Win affiliates.

 Nominations shall be made by a nominating committee to be appointed by the Executive Board.
 Nominations may also be made from the floor.